 Kunafa.
-I could talk about this luscious dessert for days.
-If you haven’t had it yet, it’s a wet, gooey, hot, and rich pastry made with shredded fillo dough and baked with a stretchy sweet cheese stuffing, and as with most Levantine desserts, it’s topped with a generous drizzle of orange blossom syrup.
-Palestinians defend this culinary masterpiece like Italians defend their napoletana.
+I could talk about this heavenly dessert for days.
+If you have yet to savor its goodness, it’s a wet, gooey, hot, and rich pastry made with shredded fillo dough and baked with a stretchy sweet cheese stuffing.
+As with most Levantine desserts, it’s topped with a generous drizzle of orange blossom syrup.
+Palestinians defend this culinary gem like Italians defend their napoletana.
 It’s a big deal.
 And if you haven’t had the pleasure of tasting the glory yet, now is the time.

 Don’t be intimidated by the grand appearance, it’s actually quite simple to make.
-Like all things made at home, home-made kunafa is most delightful to the taste.
+Like all things made at home, home-made kunafa is most satisfying.
 Just be sure to to find a good-quality sweet cheese as cheese is what characterizes this dessert.
-I like to use a combination of sweet cheese or desalted akawi cheese and mozzarella for more stretch and depth, but you can use additional sweet-cheese or alternatively, mozzarella, if you prefer.
+I like to use a combination of sweet cheese or desalted akawi cheese and mozzarella for more stretch and depth, but you can use additional sweet-cheese, if you prefer.
 You should be able to find Arabic sweet-cheese, shredded filo dough, and kunafa coloring at your local Middle Eastern market or international foods store.

 If you give this recipe a try, do let me know how you liked it in the comments section below or tag your photo using the hashtag #hanadykitchen on Instagram.
 We love hearing your stories, memories, and food experiences.